Fluxes to estuarine and coastal environments

 Measuring flows in the Blackwater River, the main conduit for sediment transport

-Preliminary results suggest that the BW complex, with a vast open-water area, is susceptible to wind-wave resuspension and ultimately sediment export due to dominant NW winds.
+High-temporal resolution data indicated that the Blackwater River wetland complex, with a vast open-water area, is susceptible to wind-wave resuspension and ultimately sediment export due to dominant NW winds.
 A nearby complex on the Transquaking River, on the other hand, is near a large sediment source that may contain an estuarine turbidity maximum.
 This estuarine feature may be partially responsible for maintaining adjacent tidal marsh.
 The results demonstrate the temporal and spatial complexity of estuarine sediment transport and its potential effect on marsh sustainability.
 The data can be accessed here.